Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 It is that the dictionary includes SignWriting in a public institutional setting.

-That gives the Korea case its present strategic weight.
+That gives the Korea case its present evidentiary value.

 The date also matters because the case is new.